jbhovell/flatmates/README.md

 The project name comes from a BBC drama on iPlayer now.

-The front page provides a simple user interface for listing, adding, searching users and borrowing money.
+The front page provides a simple user interface for listing, adding users with balances and a form to lend money.

 <img src="static/flatmates.png">